grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 	      DistinguishedName certificate_authorities<0..2^16-1>;
 	      CertificateExtension certificate_extensions<0..2^16-1>;
 	    case client:
-	      ServerNameList server_name_list;
+	      HostName host_name<1..2^16-1>;
 	  }
 	} CertificateRequest;

 The certificate_request_context is an opaque string which identifies the certificate request and which will be echoed in the corresponding Certificate message.

 For CertificateRequests sent from the server, the DistinguishedName and CertificateExtension fields are defined exactly as in the TLS 1.3 specification.
-For CertificateRequests send from the client, a ServerNameList containing the subject name indication used for selecting the certificate is included.
-The structure of this field is defined in RFC 3546 [RFC3546].
+For CertificateRequests send from the client, a HostName containing the Server Name Indication (defined in RFC 6066 [RFC6066]) used for selecting the certificate is included.

 ### Certificate Message